Ashlake1/surfs_up/README.md

 Gather temperature data for the months of June and December in Oahu to determine if the surf and ice cream shop business is sustainable year-round.

 ## Software
-Jupyter Notebook
-Python
-SQLite
-SQLAlchemy
-Pandas
+Jupyter Notebook, Python, SQLite, SQLAlchemy, Pandas

 ## Results
 Gather temperature data for the months of June and December